mcosovic/JuliaGrid.jl/docs/src/examples/pmuStateEstimation.md

 ---

 ##### Branch Current Phasor Measurements
-To add branch current phasor measurements, the current magnitudes and angles are first computed.
-These values are then used to form measurements, where the exact values are used as the `noise` keyword is ignored:
+To add branch current phasor measurements, we first compute current magnitudes and angles, then use those values to form measurements.
+Here, the exact values are used because the `noise` keyword is ignored:
 ```@example pmuStateEstimation
 for branch in keys(placement.from)
     Iᵢⱼ, ψᵢⱼ = fromCurrent(powerFlow; label = branch)